Koi: Today

 The hobby of keeping koi eventually spread worldwide.
 They are sold in many pet aquarium shops, with higher-quality fish available from specialist dealers.
 Collecting koi has become a social hobby.
 Passionate hobbyists join clubs, share their knowledge and help each other with their koi.
-In particular, since the 21st century, some wealthy Chinese have imported large quantities of koi from Niigata in Japan, and the price of high-quality carp has soared.
+In particular, since the 21st century, affluent people often from other Asian countries have imported large quantities of koi from Niigata in Japan, and the price of high-quality carp has soared.
 In 2018, one carp was bought by a Chinese collector for about $2 million, the highest price ever.
 There are also cases in which purchased carp are bred in China and sold to foreign countries, and many breeds are spreading all over the world.